kellybianca/kellybianca/README.md

 ## About Me

 * 🌞 I live in Alagoas.
-* 👩🏼‍🎓 Frontend web developer and computer science student.
+* 👩🏼‍🎓 Frontend web developer and computer science graduated.
 * 👩🏼‍💻 I’m currently working at OLX Brasil.